FarzamMohammadi/rust/playground/reading-material/fundementals/fundementals-of-rust.md

 - **Type Casting**: Use `to_string()` to convert numbers or other types to `String`.
 - **Using `format!` Macro**: Combine strings without taking ownership, e.g., `let full = format!("{} {}", s1, s2);`

-Remember to use the standard library's rich set of methods to manipulate strings effectively in Rust.

 # Operators

-## Overview
-- Operators perform functions on data (operands).
-- Types include Arithmetic, Comparison, Logical, and Bitwise.

 ## Arithmetic Operators
 - `+`: Addition (e.g., `a + b` is 15)